openstack-archive/tripleo-validations/doc/source/contributing/developer_guide.rst

           tripleo_validations_role_name: ${NEWROLENAME}

-Make sure to add the **job** name into the check and gate section at the top of the `molecule.yaml` file.
+And the **job** name will be added into the check and gate section at the top of the `molecule.yaml` file.

 .. code-block:: yaml